nonexistent9/nonexistent9.github.io/progress.md

 Got our first paying customer yesterday!
 Definitely a big milestone for us as a team.

 Applied to YC.
-Appied to Ship It by Founders Inc. Just need one big break.
+Applied to Ship It by Founders Inc. Just need one big break.

+**Mar 13th**

+A lot has happened - might be adding another board member, we are getting really good advise from one of our mentors

+We are now consistently getting signups and got a few more paying customers

+Drop-offs are high, need to understand why.
+We might be pivoting to a subscription model.

+Talks of a B2B solution is in its initial stages.

+People are very helpful, everyone is going out of their way to help us.
+Feeling grateful for all the support that we are receiving.

+Applications to accelerators have not been successful, need to rework our pitch.

+There is some momentum, its no longer just the three of us now.
+We are actually a _team_

+Funding remains to be a concern.